 As "cloth made of cotton," from early 15c.
-Meaning "the cotton plant" is from c.
+The meaning "the cotton plant" is from c.
 1400.
 As an adjective, "made of cotton," from 1550s.
 Cotton gin is recorded from 1794 (see gin (n.2)).
 Philip Miller of the Chelsea Physic Garden sent the first cotton seeds to American colony of Georgia in 1732.

 1560s, "to prosper, succeed;" of things, "to agree, suit, fit," a word of uncertain origin.
 Perhaps from Welsh cytuno "consent, agree;" but perhaps rather a metaphor from cloth-finishing and thus from cotton (n.).
 Hensleigh Wedgwood compares cot "a fleece of wool matted together."
 Meaning "become closely or intimately associated (with)," is from 1805 via the sense of "to get along together" (of persons), attested from c.
 1600.
 Related: Cottoned; cottoning.